eProsima/vulcanexus/docs/rst/tutorials/cloud/change_domain/change_domain.rst

 First, a ROS 2 ``talker`` is launched and then a ``listener`` node is started in a different ROS 2 Domain.
 This will prevent the two from communicating.
 At this point, the |rosrouter| will be deployed as a bridge between the two Domains and will enable the ``talker``-``listener`` communication.
-Please take into account that a specific configuration will be applied to the |rosrouter| in order to see its status and operation at runtime.

 Prerequisites
 -------------